outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - how to find variables in a problem statement
+    - find isolatable change types

+  - find highest change variables in problem statement
+    - find combinations of variables
+    - find input/output sequence of variable combinations
+    - filter the sequences by whichever sequences link the source/target structure

   - identify economic cycles not integrated enough with other economic structures so as to be considered essential
     - debts to entities who dont provide essential inputs or inputs further up the chain with x degree of distance from essential resource suppliers